A Replica-BCS theory for dirty superconductors: Derivation of mean-field self-consistent equations

 \section{Derivation of mean-field self-consistent equations}

 Here we provide some detailed derivation of the self-consistent mean field equations.
 We start with computing $\braket{Z^n}_d$ and then the disorder-averaged free energy by taking the $n \to 0$ limit.
 We then minimize the free energy with respect to the mean-field order parameters to obtain the self-consistent equations.
+For convenience we define $\bar{U}=|\braket{U_i}|$.
 We start with

-where $D\left[U_{k p}\right]=\prod_{k p} d U_{k p}, P\left(\left[U_{k p}\right]\right)=\prod_{k p} P\left(U_{k p}\right)$ and $P(U_{kp}) \sim \sqrt{\frac{V}{2\pi h^2}} \exp{\left[\left({-\frac{V(U_{kp}-U_0/V)^2}{2h^2}}\right)\right]}$.
+where $D\left[U_{k p}\right]=\prod_{k p} d U_{k p}, P\left(\left[U_{k p}\right]\right)=\prod_{k p} P\left(U_{k p}\right)$ and $P(U_{kp}) \sim \sqrt{\frac{\mathcal{V}}{2\pi h^2}} \exp{\left[\left({-\frac{\mathcal{V}(U_{kp}-\bar{U}/\mathcal{V})^2}{2h^2}}\right)\right]}$.
 Notice that the $U_{kk}$ terms are not involved in calculation of ground state properties as we explained in Appendix \ref{ME}. \\ \\ After integrating out $D\left[U_{k p}\right]$, we obtain

 where $\varphi_{k p}=\sum_{i=1}^n\left(s_{k i}^{(x)} s_{p i}^{(x)}+s_{k i}^{(y)} s_{p i}^{(y)}\right)$.
 We can write

 where $\gamma_{i j}^{\alpha \beta}=\sum_k s_{k i}^{(\alpha)} s_{k j}^{(\beta)}, \kappa_i^\alpha=\sum_k s_{k i}^{(\alpha) 2}, \kappa_i^0=\sum_k s_{k i}^{(y)} s_{k i}^{(x)}, \alpha, \beta=x, y$ and \\